Back to Blog

 As of early 2026, TLS 1.3 handles roughly 70% of HTTPS connections globally.
 Major browsers enabled it by default in 2019.
 Most web servers (nginx, Apache, IIS) support it with configuration.
 Some older middleware and inspection appliances broke with TLS 1.3 because they relied on being able to decrypt traffic for inspection — the stronger encryption made that impossible without proper proxying.

-Actually, scratch that — the breakage of middle-box SSL inspection was a feature, not a bug.
+Honestly — the breakage of middle-box SSL inspection was a feature, not a bug.
 Corporate proxies that intercepted TLS traffic for surveillance were relying on weak key exchange modes.
 TLS 1.3 closed that loophole, which is why some enterprises were slow to adopt it.

 Check Your Connection Security